svitbar/sdm-lab-2/README.md

 ## Conclusion

 Unit testing is a great way to determine if your code works as intended.
 It helped me a lot to check if all functions work as they should.
-Unit tests were especially useful when I rewrote the code for the second implementation
+Unit tests were especially useful when I rewrote the code for the second implementation.